-Billionaire Bezos discloses plans for moon presence, unveils lander mockup
+Billionaire Bezos unveils moon lander mockup, touts Blue Origin's lunar goals

 Privately held Blue Origin, based in Kent, Washington, is developing its New Shepard rocket for short space tourism trips and a heavy-lift launch rocket called New Glenn for satellite launch contracts.
 It is aiming to deliver the New Glenn rocket by 2021, while launching humans in a suborbital flight later this year atop its rocket-and-capsule New Shepard.

-Blue has also previously discussed a human outpost on the moon.
+Blue Origin has also previously discussed a human outpost on the moon.

-“I love this,” Bezos said of Pence’s timeline.
-“It’s the right thing to do.
-We can help meet that timeline.”

 NASA has already set its sights on the moon’s south pole, a region believed to hold enough recoverable ice water for use in synthesizing additional rocket fuel as well as for drinking water.